-- 6.1.5.1 Any submissions made by a respondent or tenderer who declares in the Compulsory Declaration that a principal is one of the following shall be rejected: - a) a member of any municipal council, any provincial legislature, or the National Assembly or the National Council of Provinces; - b) a member of the board of directors of any municipal entity; - c) an official of any municipality or municipal entity; - an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No. 1 of 1999); - e) a member of the accounting authority of any national or provincial public entity; or - f) an employee of Parliament or a provincial legislature. - 6.1.5.2 The notes to the annual financial statements of the municipality shall disclose particulars of an award of more than R 2000 to a person who is a family member of a person identified in 6.1.5.1 or who has been in the previous 12 months.
+- a) a member of any municipal council, any provincial legislature, or the National Assembly or the National Council of Provinces; - b) a member of the board of directors of any municipal entity; - c) an official of any municipality or municipal entity; - an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No. 1 of 1999); - e) a member of the accounting authority of any national or provincial public entity; or - f) an employee of Parliament or a provincial legislature.

+6.1.5.2 The notes to the annual financial statements of the municipality shall disclose particulars of an award of more than R 2000 to a person who is a family member of a person identified in 6.1.5.1 or who has been in the previous 12 months.
 Such notes shall include the name of the person, the capacity in which such person served and the amount of the award.

-6.1.6 Collusive tendering25
+6.1.6 Collusive tendering23